 1. Organic Wine

-Though the legal definition of organically grown wine varies from country to country, here's the gist: organic wine is made from grapes grown according to government-regulated principles of organic farming.
-Now let's be more specific.
+Though the legal definition of organically grown wine varies from country to country, here's the gist: organic wine is made from organic produce–grapes grown according to government-regulated principles of organic farming.
+Now let's get more specific.

 Organic Label Is Regulated